Pickleball Gear

 How to choose the best pickleball paddle for tennis elbow

 Some paddles are specifically built with technology to ease the burden of tennis elbow.
 You'll want a paddle that's good at absorbing shocks and vibrations, especially in the handle.
-Engage and ProKennex are notable brands that design their paddles with this in mind.
+Engage is a notable brand that designs their paddles with this in mind.

 You'll also want to avoid an overly heavy paddle that needs to be swung hard.
 That's why lighter paddles are more popular with injury-prone players.
 Paddles with longer handles can help too, as they let you play with two hands for more support.